Fordham Observer

-The Observer is the award-winning student newspaper of the Lincoln Center campus of Fordham University.
+The Observer is the student newspaper of the Lincoln Center campus of Fordham University.

 It is published in print bi-weekly when the university is in session by a staff of more than 50 students.
 Content is also published online on a more frequent basis.
 Based at Fordham University's Lincoln Center campus in Manhattan, The Observer’s circulation also reaches Fordham’s Rose Hill campus in the Bronx, making it available to all students in the university’s undergraduate colleges and graduate schools.

-Its alumni work at nearly every major publication in the nation — including The New York Times, Us Weekly, The Wall Street Journal, Fortune Magazine and Newsweek— in a variety of reporting, editing, design and photography roles.

 History

 The first copy of the newspaper was published in November of 1981.
 Mitch Berger served as the founding editor-in-chief of the newspaper, and its inaugural advisor was Dr. Elizabeth Stone.

 The Observer is Lincoln Center’s fourth student-run newspaper.
 The first was The Curved Horn that was brought over from Rose Hill when the Lincoln Center campus was established in 1968.
 Two other papers, The Review and Evex were started up.
 By 1981, all three had folded, and The Observer emerged as the school's sole student publication.
 In 2016 the Communication and Media Studies department, which originally housed the newspaper, chose to remove all financial and curricular support from The Observer.
 This action led to an alumni campaign, a "Save The Observer" Facebook page and a letter signed by 115 alumni protesting the decision, which was seen as sudden and harmful to the diversity within the newspaper.
 As of 2022, The Observer has club status and is housed within the Office for Student Involvement.
-It is primarily funded via the student activity fee.